YARC-Official/docs/stage-kit.md

 ## Venue Size
 Venues themsevles are either "large" or "small".
 Some cues have different lighting patterns for each size.
 ## Venue Cues
-Many songs have a 'venue' track which sets the current state of the fog machine, light array, and strobe machine.
+Many songs have a 'venue' track which sets the current state of the fogger, light array, and strobe machine.
 If the song is missing its venue track, YARG will automatically generate one for it at play time.

 ### Fog Machine cues
 |name|description|